WebOrigami/docs/src/pika/intro.md

 This is a text file.
 ```

-When you invoke `pika`:
+When you invoke pika:

 1. It parses its arguments as an expression.
 2. It evaluates that expression, looking up identifiers in the current scope (defined below).
-3. If the value of the expression is a JavaScript module, `pika` imports the module and obtains its default export.
-If it's a JavaScript function, `pika` executes it.
+3. If the value of the expression is a JavaScript module, pika imports the module and obtains its default export.
+If it's a JavaScript function, pika executes it.
 4. It displays the result.

-Here `pika` parses the expression `sample.txt` as an identifier.
-In JavaScript, `sample.txt` is not a valid identifier because it contains a period, but `pika`'s expression parser can recognize file names as identifiers. `pika` looks up that identifier in the current _scope_.
+Here pika parses the expression `sample.txt` as an identifier.
+In JavaScript, `sample.txt` is not a valid identifier because it contains a period, but pika's expression parser can recognize file names as identifiers. pika looks up that identifier in the current _scope_.
 By default, the scope includes:

 - the files in the current folder
 - the functions exported by JavaScript modules in the current folder
-- the functions built into `pika`
+- the functions built into pika

-In this case, `pika` finds that "sample.txt" is the name of a file, and reads that file from the current folder.
-The file's contents become the result of the expression, which `pika` then renders to the console.
+In this case, pika finds that "sample.txt" is the name of a file, and reads that file from the current folder.
+The file's contents become the result of the expression, which pika then renders to the console.

-At this basic level, `pika` is effectively a tool for displaying files like the Unix `cat` command.
+At this basic level, pika is effectively a tool for displaying files like the Unix `cat` command.

 ## Invoke a function

 One of the sample files, `greet.js`, defines a JavaScript function.
-If you ask `pika` for `greet.js`, it returns the contents of that file:
+If you ask pika for `greet.js`, it returns the contents of that file:

 ```console
 $ pika greet.js
 export default (name = "world") => `Hello, ${name}.`;
 ```

-But if you leave off the `.js` extension, `pika` invokes the function exported by that file:
+But if you leave off the `.js` extension, pika invokes the function exported by that file:

 ```console
 $ pika greet